VaBir/QR-Code-Generator/README.md

 # QR-Code-Generator

-A generator of images of QR codes based on the url input
+A generator of images of QR codes based on the url input given.